Augmented Lagrangian preconditioners for fictitious domain formulations of elliptic interface problems: Acknowledgments

 \section{Acknowledgments}

 MB acknowledges partial support from grant MUR PRIN 2022 No. 20227PCCKZ (``Low Rank Structures and Numerical Methods in Matrix and Tensor Computations and their Applications``).
 LH and MF acknowledge partial support from grant MUR PRIN 2022 No. 2022WKWZA8 (“Immersed methods for multiscale and multiphysics problems (IMMEDIATE)”), and the support of the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (call HORIZON-EUROHPC-JU-2023-COE-03, grant agreement No. 101172493 ``dealii-X'').
+LH acknowledges partial support by King Abdullah University of Science and Technology Research Funding (KRF) under Award No. ORFS-2025-CRG13-6911.3.
 The authors are members of Gruppo Nazionale per il Calcolo Scientifico (GNCS) of Istituto Nazionale di Alta Matematica (INdAM).

 In this appendix we give the proofs of the lemmas in Section~\ref{sec:spectral_modified}.